 CTA level 1 trigger prototype test results (M48)

-The ESRs involved have been Andrea de Franco (ESR9), hired by the University of Oxford, who has undertaken placements at Leicester and Liverpool, and Laurel Kaye (13.2), hired by the Univversity of Liverpool, whose placement was at the University of Oxford.
+The ESRs involved have been Andrea de Franco (ESR9), hired by the University of Oxford, who has undertaken placements at Leicester and Liverpool, and Laurel Kaye (13.2), hired by the University of Liverpool, whose placement was at the University of Oxford.

-Summary and conclusions

-WP1-CTA in the UK has successfully completed all the milestones set out in the INFIERI programme.
-The MAPM-based CHEC instrument to which INFIERI staff contributed has been tested on telescope on two occasions, has recorded CTA’s first Cherenkov images and is now running stably, allowing remote operation.
-The SiPM-based camera design is complete and is now under construction.
-Testing of this camera is foreseen in the second half of 2017.

-The INFN-CTA team led by Riccardo Paoletti is also contributing to the WP1 activity related to the CTA project with Stamatis Poulios (ESR6) closely involved for one year.
-This activity concentrates on the construction of a demonstrator for SST (Small Size Telescope) as a joint project INAF-INFN (“premiale Project”, TeChe.it).
-It includes the development of a readout board based on the Target 7 sampler (Figure 1.2.7), in collaboration with EGO, on a time scale of 12 months.
+The INFN-CTA team led by Riccardo Paoletti is also contributing to the WP1 activity related to the CTA project, with Stamatis Poulios (ESR6) closely involved for one year.
+This activity concentrates on the construction of a demonstrator for CTA’s SSTs (Small Size Telescopes) and is a joint INAF-INFN project (“premiale Project”, TeChe.it).
+It involves the development of a readout board based on the Target 7 sampler (Figure 1.2.7), in collaboration with EGO, on a time scale of 12 months.